Explore Yellowfin now with our sample datasetGet Started

 It is not uncommon to have many different people creating and editing content at any given point in time, so it is very important to ensure that the right content makes it to the right people.

 Broadly, content in Yellowfin is organized and secured by being placed into a structure of user-defined “Content Folders”.
 These folders can be used for example to delineate content by business unit (finance, sales, etc) or modularize the content by experience (broad organizational reports vs day-to-day management reports).
-Additionally, all individual content can layer its own unique permissioning on top of these folders, enabling the construction of highly complex and granular user experiences. <screen-shot of a nicely laid out folder structure>
+Additionally, all individual content can layer its own unique permissioning on top of these folders, enabling the construction of highly complex and granular user experiences.

-In Multi-tenant deployments client organizations can be used to add a second layer to this structure.
+In multi-tenant deployments client organizations can be used to add a second layer to this structure.

 Broadly, in a self-service/ad-hoc report creation use case we recommend providing your users or clients with pre-built views that they can leverage and create their own reports on top of.
 This allows you to abstract a straightforward structure on top of the underlying data, and enforce row-level security while still providing the ad-hoc flexibility you desire.
 While it is possible to provide clients access to the view level as well, this does assume that data security will be managed at the database level.